You’ve seen them online, seemingly ordinary people working at home making money online with matching success stories.

 Social Media Profiles – Aside from having a freelancing website, it helps if you have social media profiles accross different social media sites.
 Try to create ones like these:

 Resume – Some platforms and clients require you to pass resume.
 It helps if you already have one!
-Go create one with Canva.com.
+I used Canva to create my stunning resume!
 It’s free and it’s super easy to use.
 What’s great is that they have plenty of ready-made templates that you can instantly use.

 Tip: Join Facebook groups for freelancers!
-Groups such as UpWork Philippines, Online Filipino Freelancers, and Onlinejobs Freelancers helped me greatly in my work at home journey!
+Groups such as UpWork Philippines, Online Filipino Freelancers, and The Underwearkers helped me greatly in my work at home journey!
 The best thing about these groups is that they post work at home job opportunities from time to time!

 Step 5: Learn how to apply for jobs